CV

 OTHER EDUCATIONAL EMPLOYMENT

-Bilingual Tutor in Primary Education, Santa Cruz County Unified School District, Watsonville, CA: January 1989 to May 1990, classroom volunteer.
+Bilingual Tutor in Primary Education, Santa Cruz County Unified School District, Watsonville, CA: January 1989 to May 1990, classroom volunteer in Spanish.

 OTHER EMPLOYMENT-MUSIC INDUSTRY